Bundle pricing involves selling multiple products or services as a package at a total price lower than the sum of their individual prices

 A beauty brand offers a serum for €39, a cream for €29, and an eye cream for €19.
 Sold separately, the total is €87.

-As a bundle, the pack is offered at €69, representing a 21% discount off the list price.
-This offer results in an average order value 1.8 times higher than a single-item purchase and sells three items instead of one, with a higher overall contribution margin despite the discount.
+This offer generates an average order value 1.8 times higher than a single-item purchase and sells three items instead of one, with a higher overall contribution margin despite the discount.

 Creating an effective bundle involves four steps: selecting complementary products (that are used together), setting the discount (typically between 10 and 25 percent), validating the overall contribution margin, and testing its appeal.

-Pricing tools help identify product combinations that are naturally purchased together (shopping cart analysis) and simulate the profitability of a bundle before launch.
-The visual presentation of the bundle (savings shown, strikethrough price on the total) is just as important as the pricing itself.
+Pricing tools help identify product combinations that are naturally purchased together (shopping cart analysis) and simulate the profitability of a bundle before launch

 The success of a retail pricing strategy depends on moving away from outdated spreadsheets in favor of (semi-)automated execution powered by AI.
 This technological shift allows for a delicate balance between profitability and market appeal.